-Without constant attention, any urban stream would continue to suffer.
+Without constant attention, any urban stream would continue to suffer…

-Our successes result from the activities we have conducted over a period of several years, with support from the community and partners.
+Since our inception (2007), we’ve been dedicated on protecting and restoring the Richland Creek ecosystem.
+Our big successes result from activities conducted over a period of several years, with direct support from the Richland Creek community and partners.

-Some of our big achievements so far:
+Some big achievements, so far:

 - Brought attention to a pristine spring-fed waterfall, donating and helping with its permanent protection.